brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-Now although introducing atomic phases has given us a little extra assurance that we won't lose track of anything, a unit of work that's left only partially completed will still leave us in an undesirable state.
+Now although atomic phases give us assurance that we won't lose track of anything, a work unit that's left only partially completed still leaves us in an overall undesirable state.

-This is where idempotency comes into play for our own service.
-We should provide our own version of an idempotency key so that our own clients can continue retrying a request until it's been fully executed to satisfaction.
-The first try might only complete a single atomic phase before a failure, but subsequent retries will continue to push the work unit forward until all phases have completed successfully.
+This is where idempotency comes into play for our own application.
+We should provide our own version of idempotency so that our clients can continue retrying requests until they're fully executed to satisfaction.
+An initial try might fail after only a single atomic phase completed, but subsequent retries push the work unit forward until all phases are complete.

-We'd normally recommend an exponential backoff schedule to protect against many types of failure.
-After a failed request the first retry should come quite quickly because there's a decent likelihood that the failure was the result of an intermittent network problem.
-The last retry should be hours or days later in case the failure was due to an application bug that will take time for engineers to find and remediate.
+Clients should use exponential backoff to protect against a variety of failure modes.
+The first retry should come quickly because there's a good chance the failure was the result of an intermittent problem like a network hiccup.
+The last retry should be hours or even days later in the case the failure was caused by an application bug that will take time to find an remediate.

-The same idea applies to other types of work units like background jobs as well.
-For a background job we'd probably want an automatic retry schedule built in.

 ---